Halo (Christian rock band): Full-time ministry, part of the Pak

 In 1989, Springer announced that God was calling him to full-time ministry.
 Originally, it appeared that he was going to head off to seminary to become a youth pastor.
 However, around the same time, Bob Hartman told Graham that he had given a Halo demo tape, recorded in Hartman's studio, to brothers John Elefante and Dino Elefante, owners of Pakaderm Records in Los Alamos, CA and the producers of the last few Petra albums.
 Not long thereafter, Pakaderm offered Halo a recording contract.

-Debut imbues confidence, connections

 By 1990, Halo had released their self-titled debut album, featuring ten tracks written and played by Springer, Mims, Graham, and the Elefante brothers, with arrangements by Bob Hartman and session players, guitarist Tony Palacios (Guardian) and keyboardist John Andrew Schreiner (Carman, Steve Camp, Petra).
 Altogether, the album is said to exude the "sound of a cohesive power pop band", drawing likenesses to both secular and Christian artists, such as Foreigner, Journey, Kansas, Petra, and Mastedon.